 For the moment, however, only state-licensed medical users can legally consume marijuana in the state.
 Here’s how to get your Arizona medical cannabis card.

 Quick Guide to getting your Arizona Medical Marijuana Card

 There are three basic steps to getting your Arizona medical card.

 - Determine if you have a qualifying condition: Residents of Arizona can qualify for a medical card if they have one of a range of serious medical conditions from cancer to post-traumatic stress disorder, to severe and chronic pain.
 See the full list below.

-- Submit an application: You’ll apply through Arizona’s Medical Marijuana Online Registry System.
-You’ll need an electronic copy of a valid photo ID, a digital photograph, a certification form from your medical provider and a signed form called a Patient Attestation.
+- Apply: You’ll apply through Arizona’s Medical Marijuana Online Registry System.
+You’ll need an electronic copy of a valid photo ID, a digital photograph, a certification form from your medical provider, and a signed form called a Patient Attestation.
 Registering will cost you $150, or $75 for SNAP participants.